tier4/edge-auto/docs/tutorials/01_hardware_setup.md

 ![connection diagram of sample system](connection.drawio.svg "connection diagram of sample system")

+**NOTE: Try other display port if nothing is shown on the display.**

 ### Sensor driver

 Edge.Auto supports a variety of sensor types.
 The following repositories are used to make those sensors available in your ROS2 environment.